A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification

-Among all the possible TWSVM alternatives, in this paper we focus our attention on the TPMSVM.
-This formulation combines the contributions of the TWSVM and par-$\nu$-SVM.
-Specifically, it aims at generating two nonparallel classifiers, each of them determining the positive or negative parametric margin of the separating classifier.
-Therefore, it integrates the fast learning speed of the TWSVM and the flexible parametric margin of the par-$\nu$-SVM.
-Alternative TPMSVM-based formulations are \emph{Structural TPMSVM} (STPMSVM, \cite{PengWangXu2013}), \emph{Least Squares TPMSVM} (LSTPMSVM, \cite{ShaoWangChenDeng2013}), \emph{Smooth TPMSVM} (STPMSVM, \cite{WangShaoWu2013}), \emph{Centroid-based TPMSVM} (CTPSVM, \cite{PengKongChen2015}), \emph{Truncated} \emph{Pinball} \emph{Loss} \emph{TPMSVM} (TPin-TSVM, \cite{WangXuZhou2021}).
+Among all the possible TWSVM alternatives, in this paper we focus on the TPMSVM.
+This formulation combines the contributions of the TWSVM and the par-$\nu$-SVM.
+Specifically, the TPMSVM constructs two nonparallel classifiers, each of them determining the positive or negative parametric margin, by solving two small-sized optimization models.
+Therefore, this approach integrates the fast learning speed of the TWSVM and the flexible parametric margin of the par-$\nu$-SVM.
+Alternative TPMSVM-based formulations are \emph{Structural TPMSVM} (STPMSVM, see \cite{PengWangXu2013}), \emph{Least Squares TPMSVM} (LSTPMSVM, see \cite{ShaoWangChenDeng2013}), \emph{Smooth TPMSVM} (STPMSVM, see \cite{WangShaoWu2013}), \emph{Centroid-based TPMSVM} (CTPSVM, see \cite{PengKongChen2015}), \emph{Truncated} \emph{Pinball} \emph{Loss} \emph{TPMSVM} (TPin-TSVM, see \cite{WangXuZhou2021}).

-All the approaches discussed so far consider the case of binary classification.
-To tackle the problem of multiclass classification, two main techniques have been formulated in the literature: \emph{all-together} methods and \emph{decomposition-reconstruction} methods (\cite{HsuLin2002}).
-On the one hand, all training data points are considered at the same time in one large optimization model and the classifier is derived accordingly (\cite{BreBen1999,Yaj2005,ZhongFuk2007}).
-On the other hand, the multiclass classification problem is decomposed into a sequence of binary classification tasks.
-Each subproblem is solved independently and the binary classifiers are finally combined into an aggregate multiclass decision function.
-Nowadays, decomposition-reconstruction methods are considered to be as the most effective to achieve multiclass separation (\cite{DuZhaCheSunCheShao2021}), especially due to the high computational complexity of the all-together methods with large datasets (\cite{DingZhaZhaZhaXue2019}).